+Let’s jump right to the point with this blog post, shall we?
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), American Sign Language is defined as “a complete, complex language that employs signs made by moving the hands combined with facial expressions and postures of the body.”
-ASL is not universal, meaning the American version is not the same as British of French Sign Language.
-The grammar rules differ from those in the English language and more modifications are being added to ASL each day.
+ASL is not global, meaning the American version won’t be the same as British or French Sign Language.
+The grammar rules differ from those in the spoken English language and modifications are added to ASL daily.

-Why should we learn American Sign Language?
-Let me start with my personal experience.
-I have a cousin who is both deaf and mute.
-She inspired me to learn ASL so I can be able to communicate better with her and others who are deaf, mute, or hard-of-hearing.
-I finally got the opportunity to learn ASL more in depth at Lehman College.
+Why should you learn American Sign Language?
+Here is my personal experience: I have a cousin who is Deaf.
+She inspired me to learn ASL so I would be able to communicate better with her and others within the Deaf community.
+My local library was a great place for me to locate resources about the basics such as the alphabet and the most used common signs.
+Lehman College offered an ASL course while I was a student there, so I enrolled as soon as registration was open.
 I bought a beginner’s kit at Barnes & Noble and reviewed it over the summer.
-By the first day of class, I already knew the alphabet, numbers 1-20, and a few basic signs.
-The class transformed my life.
+By the first day of class, I already memorized numbers 1-50, and more signs for everyday life.

-Within four months, I learned about deaf culture, how to give directions, how facial expressions and signs correlate, and the importance of learning the language.
-My professor was deaf and did not use a cochlear implant, which is a medical device used to replace the functions of the inner ear.
-This made the class more intimate in grasping the culture.
-After graduation, I was able to have a conversation in ASL and have learned more signs by studying on my own.
+Within four months of taking the course, I learned more about Deaf culture, how to give directions, the correlation between facial expressions, body posture, and signs, and the importance of learning the language.
+My professor was deaf and did not use a cochlear implant: a medical device used to replace the functions of the inner ear.
+This made the class more intimate in grasping the grammar.
+After graduation, I was able to have a conversation in ASL and have continued to study and practice on my own.

 There is a debate in the medical field about doctors learning ASL in their studies.
-Interpreters are not always available when a deaf patient needs their diagnosis to be translated.
-Some people who are deaf can read lips, but if more than one person talks at the same time, it can be frustrating to understand anything.
-More medical professionals are taking ASL classes to assist those in the deaf community.
+Interpreters are not always available when a Deaf patient needs their diagnosis to be translated.
+Most who are Deaf can read lips, but if more than one person talks at the same time, it can be frustrating to understand anything.
+More medical professionals are taking ASL classes to assist those in the Deaf community.
 This is also debated in courtrooms, federal offices, and schools.

-The media has begun to raise awareness for the deaf community.
+The media has begun to include Deaf narratives and experiences.
 Switched at Birth, a teen drama on the Freeform network, told the story of two teenagers who realized a mistake had been made the day they were born.
-One of the protagonists was deaf.
+One of the protagonists is Deaf.
 The show gained praise for its controversial topics like campus rape, racism, and even had an episode done completely in ASL.
-It motivated many people to learn the language during its six-season run while giving the deaf community representation.
-Dancing With The Stars had Nyle DiMarco, their first deaf contestant, win the mirror ball.
-DiMarco’s win proved to viewers that being deaf doesn’t stop him from dancing and enjoying music.
+It inspired viewers to learn the language during its six-season run.
+Dancing With The Stars had Nyle DiMarco, their first Deaf contestant, win the mirror ball.
+DiMarco’s victory proved to it’s audience that being deaf doesn’t stop anyone from dancing and enjoying music.

-Please, at least learn basic American Sign Language.
-Imagine how thankful someone in the deaf community will be when you sign to them?
-I have had great conversations with an individual who is deaf or hard-of-hearing and they are often surprised that I can sign.
-This is a language that is poetic to learn and becoming a requirement in most federal offices.
+I have had great conversations with an individual who are Deaf or hard of hearing and the smile on their face tells me everything.
+This is a language that is poetic and becoming a requirement in most federal offices.
 Take a chance and see how American Sign Language can impact you.